 Tolerance of those with different faiths and beliefs

-With pupils, students and staff that have links to over 100 different nationalities, we help our young people develop an understanding of, and respect for, their own and other cultures.
+Our pupils, students and staff have links to over 100 different nationalities, so we help our young people develop an understanding of, and respect for, their own and other cultures.
 For example, through our PSHCE and our Religious Studies curriculum, our young people are encouraged to discuss and respect the differences and similarities between people.
 To further enhance this, organisations like Prevent and Caabu (Council for British and Arab Understanding) deliver sessions at our School as part of our PSHCE curriculum.

 In addition, all at Westminster City School are encouraged to challenge any prejudicial or discriminatory behaviour.